Alternative Choices for You

-The data collected does not contain any identifiable information or user data DNS requests, traffic details or IP addresses.
+The data collected does not contain any identifiable information or user data DNS requests, traffic details, or IP addresses.
 The only thing known is the countries where users are originating from.
 We monitor crash reports and conduct diagnostics to evaluate our software to provide smooth functionality of our extensions, client software, and apps.

-Since this minimal level of logging poses no credible threat to its users’ privacy, we are happy to label Ivacy a no logs VPN
+Since this minimal level of logging poses no credible threat to its users’ privacy, we are happy to label Ivacy a no logs VPN.

-Ivacy is based in Singapore, which is a fairly popular location for VPN servers.
+Ivacy is VPN based in Singapore, which is a fairly popular location for VPN servers.
 Singapore suffers from a repressive political atmosphere, but ISPs (and presumably VPN providers) are not legally required to log users’ internet activity.

 Protocols and Encryption